 Once all the requirements are met, anyone can officiate the Nikah ceremony which involves the bride and groom repeating the word “Qubool” or "I accept" three times.
 Following that, the couple and the two male witnesses are required to sign the contract, which can be provided by the imam or the couple.
 The signing of the contract is what makes the marriage legal according to civil and religious law.

 How to Plan a Nikah Ceremony

-Once the couple has agreed to get married, planning a Nikah is similar to other events but the first thing to do is have all the religious requirements in place.
-Couples will often pick a date and decide on the venue.
+Once you and your partner have agreed to get married, planning a Nikah is similar to other events (after you have all the religious requirements in place, of course).
+Couples will often pick a date, decide on the venue, and figure out where they will serve food.
 If the Nikah will be held at the mosque, get a time and date confirmed with the imam and invite your family and friends.